 Where:2121 Adams Ave, San Diego, CA 92116

-Chef Soichi Kadoya, who presides over this intimate Japanese restaurant in University Heights, is the former chef at the likewise Michelin-starred Sushi Tadokoro.
+Chef Soichi Kadoya, who presides over this intimate Japanese restaurant in University Heights, is the former chef at the previously Michelin-starred Sushi Tadokoro.
 His namesake restaurant is centered on a chef-driven experience as characterized by the Japanese term omakase, which translates as "I leave it up to you."
 Michelin says the sushi here "leans straightforward," adding that it is "impressive and flaunts much skill."

 Bib Gourmand